darthsoup/docker-whmcs/README.md

 docker-compose up
 ```

-After building the container, open your browser and open the `/install` directory and install it.
+After building the container, open your browser and browse to the `/install` directory and install it.

-WHMCS installation itself may take a while
+WHMCS installation itself may take a while.

 ## Contributions

-Please use [Github](https://github.com/darthsoup/dockerwhmcs) for reporting bugs, and making comments or suggestions.
+Please use [Github](https://github.com/darthsoup/docker-whmcs) for reporting bugs, and making comments or suggestions.